quadshot/opentickets-community/readme.txt

 6.a.
 Depending on your server setup, you may need to enter some FTP credentials, which you should have handy.
 7. If all goes well, you will see a link that reads 'Activate Plugin'.
 Click it.
 8. Once you see the 'Activated' confirmation, you will see new icons in the menu.
-9. Start using OpenTickets.
+9. Start using OpenTickets Community Edition.

 Via SSH:
 1. FTP the file you downloaded from http://WordPress.org/ to your server.
 (We assume you know how to do this)
 2. Login to your server via ssh. (.... you know this too).
 3. Issue the command 'cd /path/to/your/website/installation/wp-content/plugins/', where /path/to/your/website/installation/wp-content/plugins/ is the plugins directory on your site.
-4. 'cp /path/to/opentickets.zip .', to copy the downloaded file to your plugins directory.
+4. 'cp /path/to/opentickets-community.zip .', to copy the downloaded file to your plugins directory.
-5. 'unzip opentickets.zip', to unzip the downloaded file, creating an opentickets directory inside your plugins directory.
+5. 'unzip opentickets-community.zip', to unzip the downloaded file, creating an opentickets directory inside your plugins directory.
 6. Open a browser, and follow steps 1-2 under 'Via the WordPress Admin' above, to get to your 'plugins' page.
 7. Find OpenTickets on your plugins list, click 'Activate' which is located directly below the name of the plugin.
-8. Start using OpenTickets
+8. Start using OpenTickets Community Edition.

 = Start using it =